-- a.
-Signed Standard Form (SF) 424 Application for Federal Assistance.
+a.
+Signed Standard Form (SF) 424 - Application for Federal Assistance.
 Complete the form.
 There are no attachments.
-Please be sure to include the organization fax number and email in Block 5 of the SF 424.
 The organizational Dun and Bradstreet (D&B) Data Universal Number System (DUNS) number must be included in the SF-424.
-Organizations may obtain a DUNS number at no cost by calling the toll-free DUNS number request line at 1-866-705-5711. - b.
+Organizations may obtain a DUNS number at no cost by calling the toll-free DUNS number request line at 1-866-705-5711.

+- b.
 SF-424A Budget Information for Non-Construction Programs.
 The total amount of federal funding requested for the project period should be shown on line 5(e) and on line 6(k) of the SF-424A.
 If indirect costs are included, the amount of indirect costs should be entered on line 6(j).
 The indirect cost rate (a percentage), the base (e.g., personnel costs and fringe benefits), and the amount should also be indicated on line 22.
 If indirect costs are requested, a copy of the Negotiated Indirect Cost Rate Agreement must be submitted as part of the application package.
 In Section B, Budget Categories column (1) should be filled out for federal funds, column (2) should be filled out for non-federal cost-share/match, and column (5) should be filled out for total project cost (combined federal funds and non-federal cost-share/match). - c.
 Assurances for Non-Construction Programs (SF-424B).
 Complete the form.
 There are no attachments. - d.
-EPA Lobbying Form Certification Regarding Lobbying.
+EPA Lobbying Form 6600-06 Certification Regarding Lobbying.
 Complete the form.
 There are no attachments. - e.
 EPA Key Contacts Form 5700-54.
 Complete the form.
 Attach additional forms as needed. - f.
 EPA Form 4700-4, Pre-Award Compliance Review Report.
 Complete the form.
 There are no attachments. - g.
 Project Narrative.
 See Section IV.C.2 (Project Narrative) for details on specific information that must be included.
 When developing the Project Narrative, applicants should refer to Section I.B of the announcement which provides a project description for the National Priority Areas. - h.
+Biographical Sketches.
+Submit a biographical sketch of each major project manager, support staff member, or other major project participant (see Section IV.C.2.C.6.b). - i.
 Disclosure of Lobbying Activities (SF-LLL).
 This form is required if your organization is involved in lobbying.
-Complete this form if your organization is involved in lobbying activities. - i.
+Complete this form if your organization is involved in lobbying activities. - j.
 Negotiated Indirect Cost Rate Agreement (if indirect costs are included in your proposed project budget).
 Complete this form if indirect costs are included in the proposed project budget.
-You must submit a copy of your organization's Indirect Cost Rate Agreement as part of the application package if your proposed project budget includes indirect costs.
+You must submit a copy of your organization's Indirect Cost Rate Agreement as part of the application package if your proposed project budget includes indirect costs. - k.

-- j.
-Biographical Sketches.
-Submit a biographical sketch of each major project manager, support staff member, or other major project participant (see Section IV.C.2.C.6.b). - k.
 Letters of Support.
 Applicants may provide up to 15 letters of support from potential recipients of technical assistance to demonstrate that the applicant's proposed approach is responsive to the potential recipients' needs.
+To ensure that the Agency can efficiently evaluate these letters of support, EPA will only consider letters that are included with the application itself.
+Letters of support (up to 15 maximum) do not count against the 13-page limit on the Project Narrative.